Logo

 • Entry Point: Consider entering a long position if the price action following the Doji closes above the high of the Doji.
 This indicates that the buyers are gaining control.

-• Exit Point: Set a stop loss just below the low of the Dragonfly Doji to minimize potential losses if the reversal does not materialize as expected.
+• Exit Point: Set a stop loss just below the low of the Dragonfly Doji pattern to minimize potential losses if the reversal does not materialize as expected.

 4. Use Supporting Technical Indicators